raspberrypilearning/rock-band/en/step_1.md

 --- /no-print ---

-The completed project can be downloaded at [rpf.io/p/rock-band-get](http://rpf.io/p/rock-band-get)
+You can download the completed project at [rpf.io/p/rock-band-get](http://rpf.io/p/rock-band-get).

 --- /collapse ---